Chart Color Schemes

 Isaacs shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Isaacs has a notably higher educational attainment than broader benchmarks.
-53.6% of its residents aged 15 and above hold university qualifications, compared to Australia's 30.4% and the SA4 region's 46.8%.
-This advantage is led by bachelor degrees at 28.2%, followed by postgraduate qualifications (19.5%) and graduate diplomas (5.9%).
-Vocational pathways account for 19.8% of qualifications, with advanced diplomas at 8.2% and certificates at 11.6%.
+Isaacs has a higher level of educational attainment than the broader Australian average.
+Specifically, 53.6% of Isaacs residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 46.8% in the SA4 region.
+This educational advantage is reflected in the types of qualifications held: Bachelor degrees are the most common (28.2%), followed by postgraduate qualifications (19.5%) and graduate diplomas (5.9%).
+Vocational pathways also contribute significantly, with advanced diplomas accounting for 8.2% and certificates for 11.6%.

-Educational participation is high, with 25.2% of residents currently enrolled in formal education.
+Educational participation in Isaacs is high, with 25.2% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 6.5% in secondary education, and 5.5% pursuing tertiary education.
-Educational facilities appear to be located outside Isaacs' immediate boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education